 “This fall, ArtPrize will shift away from the traditional public vote into a new format that encourages visitors to go beyond simply ‘liking’ an artwork - giving them the opportunity to support artists financially when they award the prizes themselves, and opening up the possibility that more artists than ever before will take home a portion of the cash prizes,” continued Searer.

-As visitors to ArtPrize 2021 explore the event, they will find QR codes on each entry label.
+As visitors to ArtPrize 2021 explore the event, they will find QR codes around each venue.
 By scanning these codes with their smartphones, they will find prizes to award to ArtPrize artists.

 Each time a visitor scans a prize code, they will have the chance of finding one of nearly 500 cash prizes ranging from $250 to $1,500 each to award to any participating artist they choose.
-When scans do not turn up a cash prize, visitors will be presented with a slate of emotional response prizes to choose from and send to artists to let them know how their artwork made them feel.
+Visitors can also find non-monetary prizes to award to artists as a means of showing their appreciation.

 “This fall, artists will at long last get feedback from visitors on a large scale,” said Katie Moore, ArtPrize senior exhibitions manager.
 “They’ll understand how their entries impact those exploring the event - are they wowed, emotional, encouraged to think in new ways?
 This new prize system will make it possible for that feedback to reach artists wherever they are, whether they’re able to attend the event in person or not.”

 Each interaction between visitor and artist through this new digital platform will have a direct influence on the outcome of the $50,000 Grand Prize, to be awarded to one artist or artist collaborative at the end of the event.